-Boothbay Fund Management LLC raised its holdings in shares of Alector, Inc. (NASDAQ:ALEC - Free Report) by 562.5% during the fourth quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 294,156 shares of the company's stock after purchasing an additional 249,756 shares during the period.
-Boothbay Fund Management LLC owned 0.30% of Alector worth $556,000 as of its most recent filing with the Securities and Exchange Commission.
+Boothbay Fund Management LLC grew its position in Alector, Inc. (NASDAQ:ALEC - Free Report) by 562.5% in the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 294,156 shares of the company's stock after acquiring an additional 249,756 shares during the quarter.
+Boothbay Fund Management LLC owned approximately 0.30% of Alector worth $556,000 as of its most recent filing with the Securities and Exchange Commission.

-Alector (NASDAQ:ALEC - Get Free Report) last issued its earnings results on Wednesday, February 26th.
-The company reported ($0.02) earnings per share for the quarter, topping analysts' consensus estimates of ($0.61) by $0.59.
-Alector had a negative return on equity of 108.77% and a negative net margin of 257.54%.
+Alector (NASDAQ:ALEC - Get Free Report) last released its quarterly earnings results on Wednesday, February 26th.
+The company reported ($0.02) EPS for the quarter, beating analysts' consensus estimates of ($0.61) by $0.59.
 The company had revenue of $54.24 million for the quarter, compared to analyst estimates of $20.41 million.
-As a group, equities analysts predict that Alector, Inc. will post -1.88 earnings per share for the current year.
+Alector had a negative net margin of 257.54% and a negative return on equity of 108.77%.
+On average, sell-side analysts predict that Alector, Inc. will post -1.88 EPS for the current fiscal year.

 Alector Company Profile